 Other Grant Opportunities

-The purpose of these grants is to increase the breadth and depth of the mathematics content knowledge of one elementary school teacher who has a demonstrated commitment to mathematics teaching and learning.
+The purpose of this grant is to increase the breadth and depth of the mathematics content knowledge of one elementary school teacher who has a demonstrated commitment to mathematics teaching and learning.
 The applicant must have the support of the school principal in becoming a mathematics teacher-leader within her or his school or district.
-For the 2013–2014 school year, grants with a maximum of $6,000 each will be awarded.
+For the 2019-20 school year, grants with a maximum of $6,000 each will be awarded.
 Only one teacher per school may receive the award.
 The desired outcome of the funded project is the development of an elementary school mathematics teacher with mathematics content expertise.

-The purpose of these grants is to support professional development to improve the competence in the teaching of mathematics of one or more classroom teachers*.
-For 2013–2014, grants of a maximum of $3,000 will be awarded to person(s) currently teaching at the grades PreK–5 level.
+The purpose of this grant is to support professional development to improve the competence in the teaching of mathematics of one or more classroom teachers.
+The definition of a classroom teacher is an individual who spends half or more of his/her work time teaching in the classroom.
+For 2019-20, grants of a maximum of $3,000 will be awarded to person(s) currently teaching at the grades Pre-K-5 level.
 The proposal must delineate the professional development plan and address how the proposed project will improve the teacher(s)' competence and affect students' learning.
+While this grant does not fund the purchase of technology, proposals including professional development involving the use of technology to enhance student learning are encouraged.
 Any acquisition of equipment must support the proposed plan but not be the primary focus of the grant.
-Recipients must have three or more years of teaching experience in grades PreK–5.
-Proposals must address the following: the professional development plan, how it will enhance the applicant(s)' mathematical knowledge, and its anticipated impact on students' learning. (*The definition of a classroom teacher is an individual who spends half or more of his/her work time teaching in the classroom.)
+Recipients must have three or more years of teaching experience in grades Pre-K-5.
+Proposals must address the following: the professional development plan, how it will enhance the applicant(s)' mathematical knowledge, and its anticipated impact on students' learning.

-Summer Mathematics Study Grants for Grades 6-8 Teachers
+- Connecting Mathematics to Other Subject Areas Grants for Grades 9-12 Teachers

 Texas Instruments has collected a freely-available, and very long list of federal and private funding opportunities in math, science, and technology for grades K-12 and higher ed; teacher professional development; and university-level research and fellowship programs.
 They also offer guidelines and tips that will help you become a grant writing expert.
 The grant information is updated quarterly, so interested individuals may want to check their site frequently.